-Tony Alessi is a neurologist and long time devoted friend of St. Luke’s.
+Tony Alessi is a neurologist and long-time, devoted friend of St. Luke’s.
 He says the following on his relationship with the foundation: “During difficult financial times it is important to develop a personal relationship with the charities you support.
 My family and I have found the St. Luke Foundation to be an outstanding partner that utilizes all of the donated funds for the intended purpose of helping the poor of Haiti.”

-Jim Corcoran visited us for the first time in November of 2010, right as the cholera epidemic reached Port au Prince.
+JIM CORCORANJim Corcoran visited us for the first time in November of 2010, right as the cholera epidemic reached Port au Prince.
 Jim was an enormous help as we began to organize our CTC in Tabarre, and he has stayed an invaluable and trusted friend ever since.
 Jim comes to Haiti roughly every two months and is involved in a multitude of practical and life changing initiatives.

-Terri Frechette-Brainerd is Fr.
+TERRI FRECHETTE-BRAINERDTerri Frechette-Brainerd is Fr.
 Rick’s sister.
 She works behind the scenes collecting clothing, donations, and working with hospitals to send much needed supplies.
 Her husband Bob’s employer, The Safety-Zone, sends pallets to Miami on a regular basis for shipment to Rick and his colleagues.
 She has made several trips to Haiti with her husband, children, relatives, and friends to provide help and support, but also to continue to educate and communicate the needs of Haiti in the US.

-Dan Hottinger is a medical student at the University of Minnesota and future anesthesiologist.
+DAN HOTTINGERDan Hottinger is a medical student at the University of Minnesota and future anesthesiologist.
 He volunteered with St. Luke and NPFS in 2012-13.
 Previously he spent a year with Nuestros Pequeños Hermanos in Honduras in 08-09.
 “I’ve found the NPH/St. Luke organizations to be the ideal way to give back and try to make a small difference in our world.
 When you make that commitment, you find you always receive 10 times more than you give.”

-Dani spent a year in Haiti volunteering for St. Luke’s and NPFS from July 2011 to July 2012.
+DANIELLE KNOEPFLERDani spent a year in Haiti volunteering for St. Luke’s and NPFS from July 2011 to July 2012.
 She helped to organize a central pharmacy for St. Luke’s medical programs and worked with local and international partners to get donations of medical supplies and pharmaceuticals.
 Her time in Haiti working with the phenomenal Haitian and American nurses inspired her to go back to school and she is now a graduate student at Seattle University in the Family Nurse Practitioner program.

-Jennifer Lutz is a nurse at Mayo Clinic Arizona who has played a crucial role in the St. Luke nursing education program.
+JENNIFER LUTZJennifer Lutz is a nurse at Mayo Clinic Arizona who has played a crucial role in the St. Luke nursing education program.
 In her own words, Jennifer says “I truly feel like I get just as much, if not more, out of the relationship I have built with St Luke’s and all the amazing individuals who work with and for the organization.
 I am continually in awe of the Haitian spirit, perseverance, and ability to find joy even under the most difficult circumstances.
-I am lucky to play a very small part in such a beautiful foundation.
+I am lucky to play a very small part in such a beautiful foundation.”

-Michael Mazowiecki is a neurologist from western Pennsylvania.
-He has been to St Luke’s on several trips.
-He is interested is spreading the message of St. Luke to friends, family and anyone who will listen.
+MICHAEL MAZOWIECKIMichael Mazowiecki is a neurologist from western Pennsylvania.
+He has been to Haiti and the St. Luke programs on several trips.
+He is interested is spreading the message of St. Luke’s to friends, family and anyone who will listen.
 To this end, he has brought fellow doctors, nurses, physician assistants and his son to Haiti.
 He continues to be inspired by the Haitian people.